jadecobra/python_tdd_exercises/source/truth_table_06_exclusive_disjunction.rst

     def exclusive_disjunction(p, q):
         return True

-  I get an :doc:`/AssertionError` for the second case
+  the terminal shows an :doc:`/AssertionError` for the second case
-* then add a condition for it
+* I add a condition for it

   .. code-block:: python